Approximate Border Location

 Route, Regional Impact, and Onward Travel

 The crossing is located at the southernmost tip of the Indian state of Tripura.
 On the Indian side, the town of Sabroom is being developed with a new Special Economic Zone (SEZ) and improved road and rail links to the state capital, Agartala.
 On the Bangladeshi side, the road from Ramgarh connects to the main highway leading to the port city of Chittagong.
-The opening of this route will be transformative.
-It will not only benefit trade but will also create a new tourist circuit, allowing travelers to easily combine a visit to Tripura with a visit to the Chittagong Hill Tracts and the coastal areas of Bangladesh.
-It will create a new, direct axis of travel between Northeast India and Southeast Bangladesh, opening up new possibilities for regional tourism and cultural exchange.
+The opening of this route has been transformative.
+It not only benefits trade but has also created a new tourist circuit, allowing travelers to easily combine a visit to Tripura with a visit to the Chittagong Hill Tracts and the coastal areas of Bangladesh.
+It has created a new, direct axis of travel between Northeast India and Southeast Bangladesh, opening up new possibilities for regional tourism and cultural exchange.

 Final Contextual Note: A Future Gateway

 The Ramgarh-Sabroom crossing, with its magnificent Maitri Setu, is a symbol of a new, more connected future for the eastern subcontinent.
 It is a border that has been purposefully designed to overcome the divisions of the past and foster economic prosperity.
-While it is not yet a practical option for today’s traveler, it is a project of immense importance to watch.
-Its full opening will herald a new chapter in India-Bangladesh relations and will fundamentally redraw the transport map of the region.
-Until that day, all travel between Tripura and Bangladesh must continue to go through the established international crossing at Agartala-Akhaura.
-The Friendship Bridge stands ready, a promise of the seamless journeys to come.
+Now a practical option for travelers, it marks a new chapter in India-Bangladesh relations and has fundamentally redrawn the transport map of the region.
+The Friendship Bridge stands ready, delivering on the promise of seamless journeys.